jlvihv/BingGPT/README.md

 </div>

+> This repository hasn't been updated for many days, and may not be updated in the future.
+It is recommended that you switch to [Aichat](https://github.com/sigoden/aichat).

 [中文说明](README_CN.md)

 This project is a rust language implementation of [EdgeGPT](https://github.com/acheong08/EdgeGPT), all the hard stuff was done by the original project author `acheong08`, I just wrote it in rust, all credit goes to him, thanks for the hard work big guy!